 *If a school or District participates in the Community Eligibility Provision (CEP) meal program, the Principal shall use the Household Income Form (HIF) to determine the inability of students to rent instructional resources, pay fees, and purchase necessary school supplies.

-Supplies Paid

-Necessary school supplies that are furnished to students who qualify for free or reduced-price lunches are to be paid from the miscellaneous instructional supply account.

 SBDM

 In SBDM schools, councils shall provide free supplies and/or instructional resources from funds allocated to the school.